Why Focus On Educational Attainment?

 Our goal is to increase this number by 1% each year and to reach 35% by 2025.
 However, that’s not our end goal, we are working to align with the State of Indiana and Governor Holcomb’s goal of 60% over the next 10 years.

 Wayne County has 5 higher education institutions and one high school career center.

 How Are We Helping Wayne County Achieve This Goal?

-Forward Wayne County has established a Workforce Development Coalition.
+Additionally, Forward Wayne County has established an Employability Coalition.
 This coalition includes members from our higher education institutions, K-12 schools, employers, and others.
 These members work collaboratively to develop programs, initiatives, and more to bring about change.